How can clinicians distinguish among seizures, syncopal events, and other causes of spells?

 |Other idiopathic generalized|

 Generalized tonic-clonic seizure.
 In the tonic phase (top), lasting 10 to 30 seconds, the patient has tonic muscle contractions leading to flexion, then extension, of the neck and trunk.
 The vocal muscles contract, and the patient may cry out and become cyanosed.
 Jaw contraction may lead to tongue injury.
 This is followed by the clonic phase (bottom), with symmetric muscle contraction and relaxation that produces limb jerking.
-The clonic phase diminishes in intensity and usually ends after approximately ...
+The clonic phase diminishes in intensity and usually ends after approximately one minute.
+(Reproduced, with ...